groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dng-to-xlsb.md

         - icon: "far fa-file-DNG"
           title: " About DNG File Format"
           content: |
             DNG is a digital camera image format used for the storage of raw files.
 It has been developed by Adobe in September 2004.
 It was basically developed for digital photography.
 DNG is an extension of TIFF/EP standard format and uses metadata significantly.
 In order to manipulate raw data from digital cameras with ease of flexibility and artistic control, photographers opt camera raw files.
-JPEG and TIFF formats store images that are processed by the camera, therefore not much room for alteration is available in such formats.

           link: "https://docs.fileformat.com/image/dng/"

     format:
         # format loop
-        - icon: "far fa-file-XLSB"
+        - icon: "far fa-file-excel"
           title: " About XLSB File Format"
           content: |
             XLSB file format specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
 The content can include unstructured or semi-structured tables of numbers, text, or both numbers and text, formulas, external data connections, charts and images.
 Unlike XLSX (which is based on Open XML file format), the XLSB represents binary Excel workbook file.
-XLSB files can be read and written to faster which makes them useful for working with large files.
-XLSB is seldom used to store workbooks as XLSX (and previously XLS) are the most common user selected file formats for saving workbooks.
-It can be opened by Microsoft Office 2007 and above.

           link: "https://docs.fileformat.com/spreadsheet/xlsb/"